Project

 Project scope

-Build a working RAG application on a knowledge base of your choice.
-Over two to three weeks, you apply modules 1 to 5 to your own data.
+Build a working LLM-powered application on a knowledge base of your choice.
+In most projects, this means a RAG application.
+You apply modules 1 to 5 to your own data and show that you can build, evaluate, and document an end-to-end system.

 Your project should: